Ludvaer/omniscient0/dev_notes.md

 !9 + 8 tests where 9 translations displayed and new word is shown each time you choosing on ranslation selected and correct one are replaced with new from pool
 !!!need supprot for multiple kana
-!!!need reload data if issued with saving reveal that desync happened ? style issue with border
+!!!need reload data if issued with saving reveal that desync happened ? style issue with border +
-? might be better move shorter answers to bottom and autoscroll of they are too long anyway !!need better filter for similar to correct translations !need to apply on second tap when mobile
+? might be better move shorter answers to bottom and autoscroll of they are too long anyway + !!need better filter for similar to correct translations !need to apply on second tap when mobile
 !!!
-I still think that flow/cascade pick test should be implemented !!! avoid repeating kana
+I still think that flow/cascade pick test should be implemented when only correct (and may be picked) pick is being replaced rplaced with new option
+!!! avoid repeating kana
 .. may be make proper default sigmoid and fix recursive request if no objects found at all
+.. may need to switch to 4 options
+.. consder maintainig different conventions in different languages veven when importing data to js from ruby

+> it's probably a nice idea to load html through data preload next and add some class_model logic to separate model too clicking on inactive button should copy text and show hint copied

+!!!organize declared checks
+!!!I think it's critical to  sort out train typing counts checks and pryority tracking